 All sellers on eBay are required to specify a return policy, whether your policy is to accept returns or not.
 We encourage you to offer a buyer-friendly return policy.
 This can help you qualify for Top Rated Plus and attract more buyers.
 Accepting returns can also provide your buyers with a way to resolve concerns without filing a case.

 If you accept returns, a buyer can return an item for any reason, including when they change their mind about a purchase—as long as the return meets the return requirements—for example, returning an item within your stated time frame, and meeting item condition requirements.

 Important: Even if you specify "no returns accepted," the item could still be returned if it doesn't match the item description.
 Learn more about what the eBay Money Back Guarantee means to sellers.

 The recommendations and instructions on this page are for sellers who handle returns outside of the eBay returns process.
 If you've opted in to the eBay returns process, there are different requirements.

 To create a return policy:

-In the Other things you'd like buyers to know section of the listing form, select Returns Accepted or No returns accepted from the Return policy drop-down menu.
+Add other details section of the listing form, select Returns Accepted or No returns accepted from the Return policy drop-down menu.
 If you don't see a drop-down menu, click the Change your return policy link, and then select Returns Accepted or No returns accepted.